liberjul/CONSTAXv2/docs/source/index.rst

-**CONSTAX** (*CONSensus TAXonomy*) is a tool, written in Python 3, for improved taxonomic resolution of environmental fungal ITS sequences.
+**CONSTAX** (*CONSensus TAXonomy*) is a tool, written in Python 3, for improved taxonomic resolution of environmental DNA sequences.
 Briefly, CONSTAX compares the taxonomic classifications obtained from RDP Classifier, UTAX or BLAST, and SINTAX and merges them into an improved consensus taxonomy using a 2 out of 3 rule